imhgchoi/imhgchoi.github.io/_pages/projects.md

  of assets in the corresponding industry sector.
  <br>

-You may refer to the paper's section 2, "Various Financial Models for Correlation Prediction" for a more detailed elaboration on each model.
+You may refer to the paper's section 2, "Various Financial Models for Correlation Prediction" for more detailed elaboration for each model.
  <br>
  <br>